 I’ve been looking forward to a performance at Teatro Colón, one of the world’s most beautiful and famous opera houses.
 I missed prime season for ballet, opera, and symphony productions but I have tickets for two drastically different off-season performances – Breve Sueño and ATOS Trio.

 Breve Sueño (Short Dream) was performed for a small audience in Theater Colón’s basement theatre.
 It’s one of several “new work” performances commissioned by the Center for Experimentation Teatro Colón (CETC).

 The performance, Short Sleep, is described as a “diptych made up of the work – Beyond – by composer Patricia Martínez in collaboration with choreographer Mélanie Alfie“.
 The interesting avant-garde piece included modern dance with theater, singing, and percussion accompaniment.
-The production is difficult to describe but I enjoyed it.
+The production is difficult to describe, but I enjoyed it.
 Many in the small crowd of about 200 were friends of the performers, composer, and choreographer.
-The performance was a treat.
+The unusual performance was a treat.